johsteffens/tbman/README.md

 ## Benefits
 * Generally faster than stdlib functions. [*You can quickly verify this yourself.*](#how-to-use-it)
-* Automatic alignment even for extended data types (E.g. SIMD types such as int32x4_t)
+* Automatic alignment even for extended data types (E.g. SIMD types such as `int32x4_t`)
-* Reduces fragmentation of system memory.
+* Reduced fragmentation of system memory.
-* Additional features:
 * Easy monitoring of total memory usage (e.g. for leak detection)
 * Optional communicaton of actually granted amounts (useful for dynamic arrays)

 ## How to use it
 **Quick evaluation**:
-* `gcc -std=c11 -O3 *.c -lm -lpthread; ./a.out`
+* `gcc -std=c11 -O3 btree.c tbman.c eval.c -lm -lpthread; ./a.out`

 **In your code:**
-* Compile tbman.c and btree.c (either among your source files or into a static library)
+* Compile `tbman.c` and `btree.c` (either among your source files or into a static library)
 * In your code: `#include "tbman.h"`
 * At the beginning or your program (e.g. first in `main()`) call once: `tbman_open();`
 * At the end or your program (e.g. last in `main()`) call once: `tbman_close();`